arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/DLaaS-PDP.md

 **REMOVE IF NOT UPDATING CSUTIL**
 1. Re-run the `csutil` setup by following the instructions [How To Install and Update csutil](https://github.ibm.com/NGP-TWC/WML-DLaaS/blob/master/HowTo/InstallUpdatecsutil.md)

+**REMOVE IF NOT UPDATING IKS OR LEARNER IMAGES**
+1. Run the learner images caching job in each cluster to pre-cache them on the GPU nodes [How to run the learner image caching](https://github.ibm.com/NGP-TWC/WML-DLaaS/blob/master/HowTo/CacheLearnerImages.md)

 ## Rollback Instructions